Dwarika202249/Snake-and-Ladder/README.md

 ## HOW TO PLAY
  1. Just click on "Roll Dice" button.
- 2. Two alerts will come: a. show your rolled dice number and b. updated current position.
+ 2. Two alerts will come:
+  a. show your rolled dice number
+  b. updated current position.
- 3. In this way, you have to reach to 100.
+ 4. In this way, you have to reach 100.
 AND "YOU WON"

-#                        ==  DWARIKA KUMAR  ==
-#                        ==    THANK YOU    ==
+THANK YOU !!!